Last updated June 2023

 Cape Town is a haven for those who love the great outdoors, but you don’t even need to venture out of the city to get fresh air.
 The city has a number of gorgeous parks and public spaces where locals and visitors can go to kick back.
 The city is proud of its parks and does a great deal to keep them clean and safe.

-Here are our favourites of the Mother City’s green spots:
+Here are our favourite green spots in the Mother City.

 The Company’s Garden

 Just down the road (quite literally) from De Waal Park is the historic Company’s Gardens.
 They are home to an incredibly diverse array of plant and bird life, and famous for the cheeky little squirrels who will eat nuts right from your hands.
 The park’s sun-soaked lawns are a favourite lunch time sanctuary for those working in the city.